davidwych/davidwych.github.io/CV.md

 - Wych, D. C., Fraser, J. S., Mobley, D. L., & Wall, M. E. (2019).
 "Liquid-like and rigid-body motions in molecular-dynamics simulations of a crystalline protein." *Structural Dynamics*, 6(6), 064704.
 [Selected as a Feature Article by the Editors of Structural Dynamics, and a SciLight by the AIP]

 ## INVITED PRESENTATIONS

+- 57th Course of the Erice International School of Crystallography — Diffuse Scattering: The Crystallography of Dynamics, Defects, and Disorder

+    - **Lecture**: “Analysis of Molecular Dynamics Simulations of Protein Crystals”

+    - **Workshops**: Preparation of Crystalline Molecular Dynamics Simulations, Analysis of MD Simulations of Protein Crystals for the study of Diffuse Scattering

 - "Molecular Dynamics Simulation Methods for Macromolecular Crystallography”.
 OpenEye CUP XXI.
 March, 2022.